waitinfuture/emapreduce/intl.en-US/Data Development/FAQ about data development.md

          select * from demo where rating=${rating};
         ```

+2. Log on to the [EMR console](https://emr.console.aliyun.com/).
-2. 3.
-In the top navigation bar, select the region where your cluster resides.
-Select the resource group as required.
-By default, all resources of the account appear.
+3. In the top navigation bar, select the region where your cluster residesand select a resource group based on your business requirements.
 4. Click the Data Platform tab.
 5. In the **Projects** section, click **Edit Job** in the Actions column of a project.
 6. In the **Edit Job** pane on the left, right-click the folder on which you want to perform operations and select **Create Job**.